 The club should be able to demonstrate how they actively promote safeguarding.
 This includes listening and responding to the views of children and young people.

 Don’t be afraid to question.
 A good and professional organisation will already have procedures in place and will welcome the chance to demonstrate that they are providing a safe environment for your child.
-Download this leaflet for further guidance on safeguarding in sports.
+Further guidance on safeguarding in sports.